It's normal for children to feel worried or anxious from time to time. For example, when they're starting school or nursery, or moving to a new area.

 Some children are born more anxious and less able to cope with stress than others.

-Children can develop anxious thoughts and avoidant behaviours by seeing how others manage anxiety.
+Children can develop anxious thoughts and avoidant behaviours by imitating ways other people manage and deal with anxiety.

 Some children develop anxiety after stressful events, such as: